sdennler/rss-to-gotosocial/README.md

 ## Database

 The application stores posted entry IDs in a SQLite database at the given path.
 The access tokens are stored unencrypted.
 Keep the database save...
+At least `chmod go-rw poster.sqlite`

+## Get access token from GoToSocial
+* Create a new Application
+** Any name
+** Redirect URL shown above the form
+** Scopes: read write
+** Save and open the Application Details
+** Request Access Tocken

 ## License